vuejs/docs/src/guide/components/provide-inject.md

 ### Injection Default Values

-By default, `inject` assumes that the injected key is provided somewhere in the parent chian.
+By default, `inject` assumes that the injected key is provided somewhere in the parent chain.
 In the case where the key is not provided, there will be a runtime warning.

 If we want to make an injected property work with optional providers, we need to declare a default value, similar to props: